dfahlander/just-build/README.md

 * "cd"  - If a line begins with "cd" the script will invoke process.chdir on the rest.
 Invoking [child_process.spawn()](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) would have no effect.
+* "NAME=VALUE" - You may set an environment variable like NODE_ENV="production" on a single line
+* "#" - Hash signs and everything that comes after are ignored.
 * "[--watch <grep-string>]" - If a line has a substring "[--watch .*]", it will be omitted unless --watch was given to the just-build itself.
 If so, it will only use "--watch" part (not "[", "]" or the grep-string).
 Then, it will start listening for *grep-string* and when a line contains it, it will launch a new child-process that continues the rest of the flow while still keeping the orig process alive